Mamba YOLO: A Simple Baseline for Object Detection with State Space Model

 \section{Conclusion}

-In this paper, we reanalyze the advantages and disadvantages of CNN and Transformer architectures in the field of object detection and point out the limitations of their fusion.
-Based on this, we propose a detector designed based on the state space models architecture and extended by YOLO, we re-analyze the limitations of the traditional MLP and propose the RG Block, whose gating mechanism and deep convolutional residual connectivity are designed to give the model the ability to propagate important features in the hierarchical structure.
-In addition, to address the limitations of the Mamba architecture in capturing local dependencies, LSBlock enhances the ability to capture local features and fuses them with the original inputs to enhance the representation of the features, which significantly improves the model's detection capability.
+In this paper, we propose a detector designed based on the SSM and extended by YOLO, the training process is notably simple, as it does not necessitate pre-training on extensive datasets.
+We re-analyze the limitations of the traditional MLP and propose the RG Block, whose gating mechanism and deep convolutional residual connectivity are designed to give the model the ability to propagate important features in the hierarchical structure.
 Our goal is to establish a new baseline of YOLOs, proving that Mamba YOLO are highly competitive.
 Our work is the first exploration of the Mamba architecture in the real-time object detection task, and we also hope to bring new ideas to researchers in the field.